MartinKemei/alx-higher_level_programming/README.md

 # alx-higher_level_programming
-This is sprint 1: Learning Python
+This is sprint 1: Learning:- Python